goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 Now the key observation is that the second line of \eqref{eq:sma-lin} is simply a matrix multiplication by $L$, which can be computed with a cumulative sum.

 That's the entire proof of linear attention!
-The beauty of it is that we didn't have to write out a single summation, which was abstracted out into a tensor contraction.
+The beauty of it is that we didn't have to write out a single summation, which was abstracted out into a tensor contraction combined with the structure of $L$.

-In particular, the second contraction in equation \eqref{eq:sma-lin} is simply a matrix multiplication by the mask matrix $L$.
+[//]: # In particular, the second contraction in equation \eqref{eq:sma-lin} encodes a $\mathtt{cumsum}$ through $L$.

 This immediately proves our claim about the [cumsum in linear attention](#where-does-the-cumsum-in-linear-attention-come-from).
 Moreover, this immediately reveals that the efficiency of linear attention can be made much more general...